Franco T.,

 What You Can Do

-List the three biggest business problems - not IT problems, business problems.
+List the three biggest business problems.
+Not IT problems, business problems.
 Where are you losing money?
 Where are customers frustrated?
 Where do errors occur?

 The Point

 AI is not a magical thing.
 It is a tool.
-A very powerful one, but still a tool.
+A very powerful one, but a tool.

 The companies that succeed with AI do not have the best technology.
 They have the clearest goals.
 They know what they want to achieve.
 They measure whether it works.